Escape to Romance: A Weekend Getaway to Beaufort, SC

 By 1967 the chapel was no longer in use.
 The chapel was assigned under the custody of First Presbyterian Church of Beaufort.

-The chapel once again was action during the 1993 filming of Forrest Gump.
-This was the scene for the Four Square Baptist Church where Forrest goes to pray with the choir for shrimp.
+The chapel, once again, was in action during the 1993 filming of Forrest Gump.
+This was the scene for the Four Square Gospel Church where Forrest goes to pray with the choir for shrimp.

 The Greek Revival structure sits back off Pocotaligo Road.